KnowEnG/quickstart-demos/pipeline_readmes/README-FP.md

 This file contains a description of the different output files of the feature prioritization (FP) pipeline.
-The downloaded zip archive will contain up to seven other files for users to further examine and understand their results.
+The downloaded zip archive will contain up to nine other files for users to further examine and understand their results.
 These other files are:

 #### Results Files
 - A) features_ranked_per_phenotype - Scores for Ranked Features for Each Phenotype
 - B) top_features_by_phenotype_matrix - Top Ranked Feature Sets per Phenotype

 #### Reference Files
-- C) clean_features_matrix.txt - Features Spreadsheet File (mapped if KN guided analysis)
+- C) clean_features_matrix.txt - Features Spreadsheet File
 - D) clean_phenotypic_matrix.txt - Processed Phenotype Spreadsheet File
 - E) gene_map.txt - Gene ID Mapping File (if KN guided analysis)
+- F) gene_map_exceptions.txt - Gene ID Mapping Exceptions File (if KN guided analysis)
-- F) run_params.yml - Run Parameters File
+- G) run_params.yml - Run Parameters File
+- H) run_cleanup_params.yml - Cleanup Run Parameters File
-- G) interaction_network.metadata - Knowledge Network Metadata (if KN guided analysis)
+- I) interaction_network.metadata - Knowledge Network Metadata (if KN guided analysis)

 Below are descriptions for the contents of each of these files: